Nicola Mendelsohn: Honours and recognition

 In 2015 she was made a Commander of the Order of the British Empire (CBE) for services to the creative industries as part of the 2015 Queen's Birthday Honours.

 Also in 2015, Computer Weekly ranked Mendelsohn number 34 on its "50 Most Influential Women in UK IT 2015", she was named one of the Most Inspiring Women in European Tech by the Inspiring Fifty organisation, and Debrett's included her on their "People of Influence" in the Debrett's 500 2015 list.

 In 2014 she was included on GQ's list of the 100 Most Connected Women in Britain, and ranked number 85 on The Jewish Chronicle's Power 100 list.

 In 2013, she ranked number 69 on The Guardian's "MediaGuardian 100 2013".
 In 2011 she was named one of Advertising Age's "Women to Watch".
 In 2005 Management Today included her on its list of the top 35 women under 35 in the business world.

 In 2017, she was awarded an honorary Doctorate at the University of Salford.

 In 2019, Mendelsohn was 34th in Computer Weekly's 50 "Most Influential Women in UK Tech" shortlist.

+She was ranked 28th on Fortune's list of Most Powerful Women in 2023.

 Philanthropy

 On World Cancer Day (4 February 2018) she made public that she had been diagnosed with follicular lymphoma, an incurable cancer of the blood.
 Mendelsohn said that she made the announcement to raise awareness about the cancer, describing it as not rare but little-known.

 Nicola launched The Follicular Lymphoma Foundation in 2019 – a charity dedicated to funding research into the disease and supporting patients.
 The organization is dedicated to helping those with the condition “live well”.
 It will also aim to raise $20m (£15.5m) in its first three years and is hoping to find a cure to the disease within the next decade.

-Nicola runs a Facebook group called Living with Follicular Lymphoma, which has nearly 8,000 people, and spends time on the group most days.
-In an interview with the Sunday Times, she said her ambition is to find a cure so that the foundation won’t need to exist.

 Personal

 She married Jonathan Mendelsohn, a British lobbyist and Labour political organiser, in 1994.
 He was created a life peer as Baron Mendelsohn, of Finchley in the London Borough of Barnet in 2013.
 She and her husband are Jewish and are active in their synagogue and Jewish community.
-In November 2015 they became the new presidential couple for the Norwood Anglo-Jewish family services charity.
-They reside in Finchley with their three sons and one daughter.